AccelerationConsortium/ac-training-lab/docs/devices/setup_iolt_devices.md

 ## Pull Requests

 When you start writing some code for a device, create a new branch and open a draft pull request (PR) pointing to the training lab repo `main` branch.
 AC Training staff will have write access to anything other than the `main` branch, so if this applies to you, you can simply clone the repo and create a new branch.
 You're welcome to fork the repo if that's more straightforward for you.
 These PRs make it easier to have tight feedback cycles.
+See for example [mycobot 280 implementation](https://github.com/AccelerationConsortium/ac-training-lab/pull/52).

 ## MWE for functionality